 You will be asked for a breakdown of how you would spend the £2000.
 Here are a couple of examples of the kinds of things you might put depending on the nature of your project:

-From here, a shortlist of around 6 applicants will be called to interview with the judges.
-Interviews will be held in London, probably on the afternoon of Saturday, 24 November 2018.
+From our long list of 12, a shortlist of around 6 applicants will be called to interview with the judges.
+Interviews will be held in London, on the afternoon of Sunday 25 November 2018.
 We can contribute to travel costs if you are coming from elsewhere in the UK.
 If you are abroad or cannot get to London, you can be interviewed by Skype.

 This year, our judges are: